Individual and Group Instruction

 Students who would like to request academic and/or residential accommodation due to a disability should submit a “Request for Accommodations” form and appropriate documentation of the disability to the Disability Services Office.
-The request form can be found on line at www.rit.edu/dso or requested from Disability Service at 585-475-2023.
-The director will review the student’s request for accommodation and supporting documentation and recommend appropriate and reasonable accommodations as needed.
+The request form can be found on line at www.rit.edu/dso or requested from Disability Services Office (SAU-1150) at 585-475-2023.
+The director or coordinator will review the student’s request for accommodation and supporting documentation and recommend appropriate and reasonable accommodations as needed.

-- Located in on the first floor of the Student Alumni Union
+- Located on the first floor of the Student Alumni Union

 - Submit documentation of your disability